stackql/stackql-demo/README.md

 1. Set required environment variables for provider authentication (see the [StackQL registry docs](https://registry.stackql.io/) for information sepcific to the provider you are using)
 2. Place `google` service account json credentials in the `.gitignore`d location `creds/stackql-demo.json`.
 3. Edit references to provider objects to refer to objects you own, eg: the `google` project in `jsonnet` configuration blocks or files.
+4. Download the latest `stackql` release for your platform, for Linux you can use the following commands: `curl -L https://bit.ly/stackql-zip -O && unzip stackql-zip`

 Demos are broken down by providers in the `providers` directory, for example `providers/aws` contains demos for the `aws` provider.
 There are also multi cloud/cross provider demos in the `providers/multi-cloud` directory.
 Subdirectories for Infrastructure as Code (IaC) demos and queries (including CSPM queriers) are included under each provider demo dir, for instance `providers/google/iac` and `providers/google/queries`.